TranslucentTB/TranslucentTB/Readme.md

 If you are looking for something that modifies more than just the taskbar, there are several programs out there.

 [Taskbar Tools](https://github.com/Elestriel/TaskbarTools) is a similar program written in C#.
-Please note that it seems to be unmaintaned.
+However, it seems to be unmaintaned.

 You may have seen similar translucency abilities from programs such as StartIsBack, Start10 and the now defunct Classic Shell.
 All of these are great programs, but I don't need the start-replacement features, so I wrote this.
-Also, Dynamic States allow for more customisability over the taskbar.
+TranslucentTB also allows for more customizability over the taskbar.

 ### License